 Farrer uses 'settlement' which is different to 'covenant' and 'testament'.
-If he is correct Westcott and Hort once again either mistranslated the Sinaiticus either in error or purposely.
+If he is correct Westcott and Hort once again either mistranslated the Sinusitis either in error or purposely.

-Eph 1:7 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; Eph 1:7 in whom we have our redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, Eph 1:7 in whom we, have redemption through his blood, the remission of offenses, according to the riches of his grace, Farrer By which we have redemption through His Blood, the release from sins coming from the rich gift Which He poured into us.
+Eph 1:7 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; Eph 1:7 in whom we have our redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace,

+Farrer By which we have redemption through His Blood, the release from sins coming from the rich gift Which He poured into us.